 Complaints must be in writing and filed within 180 days of the date you discovered the alleged discrimination.
 The complaint must contain your name and address and describe the discrimination you are complaining about.
-After we get your complaint, we will review it and notify you in writing about whether we have authority to investigate.
+We will review it and notify you in writing about whether we have authority to investigate.
 If we do, we will investigate the complaint.

 DHS will notify you in writing of the investigation's outcome.
-You have the right to appeal the outcome if you disagree with the decision.
+You have the right to appeal if you disagree with the decision.
 To appeal, you must send a written request to have DHS review the investigation outcome.
 Be brief and state why you disagree with the decision.
 Include additional information you think is important.